-As at March 31, 2019, the Company is committed to current liabilities of \$20,555, with working capital of \$186,941.
-As at March 31, 2019 all of the Company's mineral property claims are in good standing with a requirement to incur expenditures of \$6,095 on certain mineral properties in 2019 to keep these properties in good standing.
-The existing working capital is sufficient to fund the minimum expenditures the Company must incur to sustain its operations beyond 2019.
+As at March 31, 2020, the Company is committed to current liabilities of \$10,425, with working capital of \$85,656.
+The Company is also committed to expenditures in 2020 on certain mineral properties to keep these claims in good standing.
+Based on the above, the Company has sufficient resources to meet obligations as they become due through 2020.